department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 1. There were **two accessibility issues** identified during the usability testing:
      1. One participant said that the **smallest font size was too small for them to read**.
 This text included the benefit hub descriptions and the common tasks listed.
-     2. Our pilot participant who uses a screen reader noticed that **focus was on the side nav menu instead of the H1** on the [Education eligibility page](https://staging.va.gov/education/eligibility/) when the page is opened.
+     2. Our pilot participant who uses a screen reader noticed that **focus was on the side nav menu instead of the H1** on the [Education eligibility page](https://staging.va.gov/education/eligibility/) when the page is opened. *TRY TO REPRODUCE!*

 ### Content
-8. **No one said anything about the Vantage blog promo box entitled "Updates on Veteran homelessness" nor clicked on it while doing tasks**.
+8. **No participants said anything about the Vantage blog promo box entitled "Updates on Veteran homelessness" nor clicked on it while doing tasks**.
 During the post-task interview, participants were asked about it, and it was interpreted in various ways:
      1. Many participants **didn't realize that the Vantage box entitled "Updates on Veteran homelessness" was a news article and thought it featured an important VA benefit for homeless Veterans**.
 Some Veterans said it should be featured more prominently on the page, and some wanted to see how VA is helping.
 Other participants thought that homeless Veterans may not see this information because they wouldn't have a computer or Internet access.
 It was a particularly emotional issue for one Veteran, who got teary while discussing her thoughts.

      2. **Those who noticed the "All VA News" link in the box thought it would be more information about homelessness, or questioned why it was there at all because it had nothing to do with the homelessness benefit information.**